 There are a couple a points that I want to emphasize, though.

-the linkage between domestic economic growth, national security, and foreign-policy influence.
+First, Christie gets the linkage between domestic economic growth, national security, and foreign-policy influence.
 This was an absolute key Reagan principle.

 Reagan’s firing of the PATCO workers was heard around the world by the old Soviet Union.
 But it was Reagan’s tax cuts, limited government, deregulation, disinflation (with Paul Volcker), and free-trade policies that grew the economy by nearly 5 percent annually during the recovery period of the 1980s, with nearly 20 million new jobs added.
 That ultimately knocked out the Soviet Union.
 (Throw in deregulated oil prices, too.
 They decimated Soviet coffers.)

 Second, at the Reagan Library, Christie talked about the New Jersey model, where in a tough war against government unions and teachers, divided government worked to reform the state’s pension and health benefits, cap property taxes, and hold down arbitration awards for union salaries.
 (Christie didn’t mention this, but he also stopped the millionaire’s tax in New Jersey.)

 And while the governor said there was compromise on a bipartisan basis, and while he emphasized leadership in compromise several times in his speech, he noted that he balanced two budgets with over $13 billion in deficits without raising taxes.

 In New Jersey, Christie has set an example for the U.S. Congress.
 What he seems to be saying is that compromises should occur in the spending areas, with particular emphasis on entitlements and a general curbing of the public sector.
 That’s a strong, positive message.